 - Social engagements – Performance across Twitter, Facebook and Reddit

-- SEO feedback – Including the SEO vidIQ score
+- SEO feedback – Including the SEO vidIQ score (more on this shortly)

 - Video optimization checklist – Checklist of 15 factors to help with video optimization

 - Controversial keywords – Detection of any words that may result in demonetization